cnellington/DataGPT/README.md

 exit
 ```

 The resulting script is simple but would have taken me about 30 minutes to make after parsing documentation to find the right plot type and parameters.
-Here using DataGPT it took about 2 minutes to carry out my vision.
+Using DataGPT, it took about 2 minutes to describe my visiion for a plot and get a figure.
 ```
 import pandas as pd
 import matplotlib.pyplot as plt